MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-interaction-03.md

     });
     ```

-    Since we named each key's mesh by the note that it represents, we can easily indicate which note to play by passing in the mesh's name to the `piano.play()` function.
+    Since we named each key's mesh by the note that it represents, we can easily indicate which note to play by passing in the mesh's name to the `pianoSound.play()` function.
 Also note that we are storing the sound into the `pointerToKey` map so that we know what sound to stop when a key is released.

 ## Scaling the piano for immersive VR mode